Duncan G. Stroik: Raffaella: A New Fairytale Ballet

 In 2024, Stroik commissioned and produced a new full-length ballet, Raffaella: A New Fairytale Ballet, in honor of his daughter's passing in 2018.
 The ballet premiered at the Morris Performing Arts Center in South Bend, Indiana.
 The piece was choreographed by Claire Kretzschmar, with an original score by Vanderbilt professor Michael Kurek.

+Jane Coombs wrote in The Wall Street Journal that:"Ms. Kretzschmar has choreographed an impeccably paced ballet that builds to a moving conclusion, propelled by Mr. Kurek’s neo-romantic music that synchronizes closely with the pantomime.
+Raffaella Stroik once explained, “When I am on stage, I just feel this amazing joy and love and I just want the audience to feel that way.”
+Anyone fortunate enough to have attended “Raffaella” will have felt just that."